The College of New Jersey Logo

 Apply Visit Give | Alumni Parents Offices TCNJ Today Three Bar Menu

-CAPS is an on-campus, confidential resource that is available to you at any point in your healing process.
-CAPS has two licensed clinicians and trained advocates who can assist you in identifying your needs, help you understand the options available, and help you access any resources on- or off-campus.
-CAPS can also work with you to ensure your physical and emotional safety.
-Should clients choose to engage in counseling, both clinicians can provide short-term counseling services and referrals for long-term care.
-CAPS strives to differentiate our services based on individual needs and remain responsive to each client’s individual identity.
+Anti-Violence Initiatives, or AVI, is an on-campus, confidential resource that is available to you at any point in your healing process.
+AVI is staffed by two licenced clinicians and trained advocates who can assist you in identifying your needs, help you understand the options available, and help you access any resources on- or off- campus.
+AVI can also work with you to ensure your physical and emotional safety.
+Should clients choose to engage in counseling, both clinicians can provide short term counseling services and referrals for long term care.
+AVI strives to differentiate our services based on individual needs and remain responsive to each client’s individual identity.

 One group that may be helpful for those impacted by domestic violence is called “Not the Perfect Family.”
 Facilitated by Jon Murakami, PsyD, the group offers an opportunity to share with and get the support of others who have been raised in families with circumstances that prevented healthy family functioning (i.e. addiction, divorce, physical and/or mental illness, controlling behavior, abuse, etc.).
 Self-esteem, current relationships, self-confidence, and comfort in social settings can be negatively affected; the group offers a chance to choose a more positive approach, to others and to yourself.